cdvel/mini-deep-mlm/course.md

 `sudo pip install keras`

 Start to familiarize yourself with the Keras library ready for the upcoming lessons where we will implement our first model.

+# Lesson 04: Crash Course in Multi-Layer Perceptrons

+Hi, artificial neural networks are a fascinating area of study, although they can be intimidating when just getting started.

+The field of artificial neural networks is often just called neural networks or multi-layer Perceptrons after perhaps the most useful type of neural network.

+The building block for neural networks are artificial neurons.
+These are simple computational units that have weighted input signals and produce an output signal using an activation function.

+Neurons are arranged into networks of neurons.
+A row of neurons is called a layer and one network can have multiple layers.
+The architecture of the neurons in the network is often called the network topology.

+Once configured, the neural network needs to be trained on your dataset.
+The classical and still preferred training algorithm for neural networks is called stochastic gradient descent.

+Your goal for this lesson is to become familiar with neural network terminology.

+Dig a little deeper into terms like neuron, weights, activation function, learning rate and more.